Nilcreator/NinjaRobotV3/InstallationGuide.md

 #### **Step 4: Connect and Chat!**

-*   **What to do:** When the server starts, it will print several URLs.
-To use voice chat, you **must** use the secure public URL.
+*   **What to do:** When the server starts, it will print several URLs and display a QR code on its screen.
+    1.  **For easy access on a mobile device**, simply scan the QR code on the robot's LCD screen with your phone's camera.
-    1. Look for the line that says `Secure Public URL (HTTPS): https://<random-string>.ngrok-free.app` and open that URL in a browser.
+    2. Alternatively, to use voice chat from a computer, you **must** use the secure public URL.
+Look for the line in the terminal that says `Secure Public URL (HTTPS): https://<random-string>.ngrok-free.app` and open that URL in a browser.
-    2. The first time you open the page, a popup will ask for your Gemini API Key.
+    3. The first time you open the page, a popup will ask for your Gemini API Key.
 Paste the key you got in Step 1.
-    3. The interface will load.
+    4. The interface will load.
 You can now talk to your robot!

 *   **How to Interact:**
     *   **Text Chat:** Type a command like "say hello" or "raise your left arm" into the chat box and press Enter.